MicrosoftDocs/OfficeDocs-AppCompliance-pr.zh-CN/Apps/teams/cultr-connect.md

 ms.topic: article
 ms.service: attestation
 certification_type: attested
-description: 所有可用的针对用户的安全和合规性信息连接、其数据处理策略、Microsoft Cloud App Security 应用程序目录信息以及 CSA STAR 注册表中的安全/合规性信息。
+description: 所有可用的 Security and compliance information for 连接、 its data handling policies、 its Microsoft Cloud App Security app catalog information， and security/compliance information in the CSA STAR registry.
 zone_pivot_groups: app-info-data-identity
 ms.openlocfilehash: fd1859943d358808752e0c2a511d63ad985ca446
-ms.sourcegitcommit: 78e63c8004c49fa95d80618b9fee424f1084e43d
+ms.sourcegitcommit: d85595f6518d8d05f0aee75380f51659908b6bcb
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 08/19/2021
+ms.lasthandoff: 09/12/2021
-ms.locfileid: "58404294"
+ms.locfileid: "59279806"
 ---
-# <a name="cultr-connect"></a>分连接
+# <a name="cultr-connect"></a>Cultr Connect

 <p></p>
 <img alt="Publisher Attestation: The information on this page is based on a self-assessment report provided by the app developer on the security, compliance, and data handling practices followed by this app.
 Microsoft makes no guarantees regarding the accuracy of the information." src="../media/attested.png" width="650" />